 Too many people in financial trouble wait until the last minute to call their lender.
 Some hope their problems will quickly resolve themselves.
 Others worry the lender will rush to collection or foreclosure.
-The truth is, the longer you wait, the greater your chance of losing your home.
-If you are unable to make your mortgage payment, do not delay: please call your servicer immediately.
+The truth is: the longer you wait, the greater your chance of losing your home.
+If you are unable to make your mortgage payment do not delay, please call your credit union immediately.
 In a significant number of all foreclosures, the borrowers did not return their lender's calls or written invitations to discuss payment options.

-Depending upon your situation, your servicer may be able to provide you with temporary financial relief.
+Depending upon your situation, your credit union may be able to provide you with temporary financial relief.
 SLFCU may be able to offer you a workout loan or refinance your loan.

-A workout loan is a written agreement between you and your lender that restructures or modifies the debt owed and renegotiates one or more of the original terms of your loan.
+A workout loan is a written agreement between you and your lender that restructures the debt owed and renegotiates one or more of the original terms of your note.